Skip to main content

 tsm package publish

-Publish an installation artifact to a remote repository (Nexus, Harbor, or another configured registry).
+Publish a deployment artifact to a remote repository (Nexus, Harbor, or another configured registry).

 tsm package publish build/AllConfig-1.1.0-prod.zip \